 The Company recognized assets from certain costs incurred to obtain revenue contracts.
 These costs relate to sales commissions arising from the sale of our products.
 The costs are considered incremental and recoverable of obtaining revenue contracts with customers.
 These deferred costs are amortized on a straight-line basis over the estimated period of benefit, which typically ranges from 2 to 3 years.
-As of April 1, 2023, the Company recognized deferred costs incurred to obtain revenue contracts with customers, net of accumulated amortization, of \$149 thousand, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
-Amortization expense was \$19 thousand and \$0 for the three months ended April 1, 2023 and April 2, 2022, respectively.
-There were no impairment expenses for both the three months ended April 1, 2023 and April 2, 2022, respectively.
+As of March 30, 2024, the Company recognized deferred costs incurred to obtain revenue contracts with customers, net of accumulated amortization, of \$0.1 million, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
+Amortization expense was \$19 thousand for each of the three months ended March 30, 2024 and April 1, 2023.
+There were no impairment expenses for both the three months ended March 30, 2024 and April 1, 2023, respectively.

 Sales commissions that do not represent incremental and recoverable costs of obtaining a contract are expensed as incurred.
-As a practical expedient, the Company will not recognize such sales commission as a contract asset but rather recognize as expense when incurred if the amortization period of the asset that the Company would have otherwise recognized is one year or less.
+As a practical expedient, the Company will not recognize such sales commission as a contract asset but rather recognize as an expense when incurred if the amortization period of the asset that the Company would have otherwise recognized is one year or less.